shivyucel/infection-delay-project/README.md

 ### 1. Preprocessing

-Contains the code for the interpolation of census, income, and commuting survey data to the h3 hexagons.
+Contains the code for the interpolation of census and commuting survey data to the h3 hexagons.
+Also contains code for calculating hexagon cell mobility changes after lockdown.

-### 2. Effective Distance/SIR Model *
+### 2. Effective Distance/SIR Model (citations below)

 Once the preprocessing is complete, this directory contains the necessary steps to calculate the dominant path effective distances on the h3-interpolated commuting network.
 This includes both the baseline and real mobility reduction scenarios.
 The h3 hexagons used in the analysis must be filtered by coordinating across the SIR and effective distance files, to ensure that all conditions necessary to run the analyses are met.